MicrosoftDocs/win32/desktop-src/lwef/-search-2x-wds-aqsreference.md

 `<property name>:<value>`

-Suppose a user wants to search for a document containing the phase "last quarter," created by John or Joanne, and that the user saved to the folder mydocuments.
+Suppose a user wants to search for a document containing the phrase "last quarter," created by John or Joanne, and that the user saved to the folder mydocuments.
 The query may look like this:

 `"last quarter" author:(john OR joanne) foldername:mydocuments`